janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 ## Prism drilling

-Ruby LSP will use Prism to parse the source document where we activated go-to-definition, set up a [dispatcher] for walking the AST, and save context of the AST node you're hovering over.
+Ruby LSP will use Prism to parse the source document where we activated go-to-definition, set up a [dispatcher] for walking the AST, and save the context of the AST node you're hovering over.
 In our case, we want to react on partial names passed to `render` calls.
 Since these are strings, let's register a listener for entering string nodes:

 ```rb
 # lib/ruby_lsp/my_app/definition.rb